pmatseykanets/pload/README.md

 # pload

-`pload` is an experimental tool for ingesting Marketo Activity feeds concurrently into the DW.
+`pload` is an experimental tool for ingesting Marketo Activity feeds concurrently into a PostgreSQL database.

 ## Usage